MetaRPC/CSharpMT5/README.md

-# Table of contest to docs folder
+# For the convenience of viewing and familiarizing yourself with the information, follow the link https://metarpc.github.io/CSharpMT5/Documentation_BASE/